mnot/I-D/structured-headers/draft.md

 described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 This document uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}}, including the DIGIT, ALPHA and DQUOTE rules from that document.
+It also includes the OWS rule from {{!RFC7230}}.

 # Specifying Structured Headers {#specify}